 When not in the water, Abiquiu Lake visitors may enjoy nearby attractions including the Georgia O'Keefe Museum, Ghost Ranch, and Chaco Canyon.
 Georgia O'Keeffe Museum in Santa Fe, New Mexico opened in 1997 dedicated to the internationally-known artist for whom the museum is named.
 Georgia O'Keeffe lived in Abiquiu as well as Ghost Ranch.
 The 21,000 acres of Ghost Ranch, formally called Piedra Lumbre (shining rock), was part of a land grant to Pedro Martin Serrano for the King of Spain in 1766.
 Now owned by the Presbyterian Church, visitors can enjoy a number of activities, including a guided tour centered around Georgia O'Keeffe and the Ghost Ranch Landscape.
 Finally, visitors may enjoy the Chaco Canyon which contains the largest stone ruins in the US, including Pueblo Bonito, Chettro Ketl, and Casa Rinconada.

-The beautiful rugged terrain of Abiquiu Lake offers a fun and exciting retreat from civilization.
+Rugged but beautiful, the terrain around Abiquiu Lake offers an exciting retreat from civilization where opportunities for fun abound.
 Whether you prefer adrenaline-pumping activities such as waterskiing or just want to take in the sights, there is something for everyone at Abiquiu Lake.

 Ah, but how do you pronounce Abiquiu?
 According to the New York Times, it's AH-bee-kee-oo.

 Copyright © 2007-2013 Lakelubbers LLC.
 All Rights Reserved.